 In late 2019, PG&E conducted their "Public Safety Power Outage" which affect there of the publicly owned pump stations.
 All three had generator back up power and worked well.
 After about 10 hours of run time.
 The Sausal Vista Generator failed.
 It took approximately two hours to have another generator installed.
 No SSO occurred as a result.
+In 2020 the District purchased a portable generator to serve as back up to the stationary generators.

-• Pump Stations: The pumps and controllers at the pump stations can be the most critical equipment.
+- Critical Parts and Equipment Resiliency: This is a measure or evaluation of lead times for the repair or replacement of operationally critical parts or equipment. - Pump Stations: The pumps and controllers at the pump stations can be the most critical equipment.
 Other components of the process could be down and it would be less critical.
 During most cases, one pump is needed to manage the influent.